cornelcroi/context-lens/README.md

      [Calls add_document for each .py file]
      ✓ Added 15 Python files to the knowledge base

-You: How do we handle authentication in this codebase?
+You: How does this codebase handle authentication?

 LLM: Let me search for authentication-related code.
      [Calls search_documents with query "authentication handling"]